minimilliano/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles displays current directory including hidden files in long format 5-listfilesdigitonly displays current directory of user and group id 6-firstdirectory displays creating a directory in a directory
+4-listmorefiles displays current directory including hidden files in long format 5-listfilesdigitonly displays current directory of user and group id 6-firstdirectory displays creating a directory in a directory 7-movethatfile displays moving a file to a directory